minkaotic/front-end-notes/Angular-Notes.md

 For more differences, see [this infographic from simplilearn.com](https://www.simplilearn.com/ice9/free_resources_article_thumb/angularjs-angular2-angular4-understanding-the-differences.jpg).

 ## Data Binding
 One of the most powerful features of Angular is called “data binding.”
 At a high level, data binding is how an application mixes together it’s data and its logic to create what the user sees.

-In most frameworks data binding takes place once, and then it is up to the developer to write code that keeps all data in sync with the user’s interactions.
-In Angular, data is kept in sync with little help from the developer.
-The “ng-model” directive is a great example of how this works.
+In most frameworks data binding takes place once, and then it is up to the developer to write code that keeps all data in sync with the user’s interactions. *=> This is called **one-way data binding**, and can be tedious if you have a lot of data and a lot of user interactions to manage.*

+In Angular, when data is bound to the scope, this data is kept in sync with the application's underlying data store with little help from the developer.
+This means that anytime a user interacts with the app, Angular updates the data in the scope of your application. *=> This is called **two-way data binding.***

+The [`ng-model`](#adding-data-to-your-app-using-ng-model) directive is a great example of how this works.

 # AngularJS